Why I Write

 I love to write, and I love being a mom (almost all of the time).
 I suppose that’s why I started blogging in the first place.
 It seemed like a good fit to be a blogging mom since both motherhood and writing can be solitary pursuits.
 But something happened along the way as I started exploring the blogosphere, reading others’ blogs, and hearing from fellow moms in the trenches.
 Thanks to God’s providence, my blog took on a greater purpose: To support women in their vocations as wives and mothers.
 That’s really why I’m here.

 Maybe that’s why you’re here, too: Because you’re in the trenches of motherhood and you “will work for children” no matter the cost.
-I hope more than anything my blog will be a conduit of community, a safe space to support one another in our vocations.
+I hope more than anything my blog will be a conduit for community, a safe space to support one another in our vocations.
 And maybe every once in awhile my words will give credit where credit is due.
 Everything I have is because of Him.

 “For from him and through him and for him are all things.”
 (Romans 11:36)